garrardkitchen/blog-dev/content/blog/prompts.md

 Always use 2 spaces for indentation and single quotes for strings.
 ```

-## Automatically Including Prompts in Copilot Chat
+## Automatically Including Prompts in Copilot Chat (User or Workspace settings)

-To have Copilot Chat automatically use your custom prompts, configure the `github.copilot.chat.codeGeneration.instructions` setting in your workspace settings (e.g., `.vscode/settings.json`):
+To have Copilot Chat automatically use your custom prompts, configure the `github.copilot.chat.codeGeneration.instructions` setting in your workspace settings:

 ```json
 {